Child custody cases are complex. Of course, you can decide to go it alone. However, simple mistakes can cost you.

 Don’t wait too long before filing your child support case.
 The early you file the case, the more support you’ll get over your kid’s lifetime.
 Remember, it might take you several months to negotiate a settlement but depending on the date you filed your complaint, the jury might finally approve your child support order.

-If you lose your job or realize that the payor’s income has increased, consider talking to a family law attorney.
+If you lose your job or realize that the payor’s income has increased, consider talking to a family law attorney, like Barrie Family Lawyer.
 He or she will immediately file a motion to modify your child support immediately.
 And this will in turn protect your kid’s right to additional support.

 Consider Proving Your Income